mjanser/ansible-role-mysql/README.md

 # Ansible Role: mysql

-An Ansible role that installs MySQL or MariaDB server on Fedora.
+An Ansible role that installs MySQL or MariaDB server on Fedora, Debian and Ubuntu.

 ## Requirements